elkoDev/bcs-engineering-dsl/README.md

 TcAutomation --help
 ```

-### 2.5 BCS Engineering CLI
+## 3 Usage

+After installation, explore the [example](language/example) folder to get started with the framework.
+The examples demonstrate how to define control logic and hardware configurations using the BCS Engineering DSL.
+You can either generate some of the artifacts (ST and TwinCAT config files) without deployment or generate and deploy them to a Beckhoff device.

-#### 2.5.1 Generate
+#### 3.1 Generate

-To generate the artifacts, you can run the following command in the `language/example` folder:
+To generate the artifacts, you can run the following command in the `language/example` directory:

 ```bash
 bcs-engineering-cli beckhoff generate .\kBus\control.bcsctrl
 ```

-#### 2.5.2 Deploy
+#### 3.2 Deploy

-To deploy the generated artifacts, you can run the following command in the `language/example` folder.
+To generate and deploy the artifacts, you can run the following command in the `language/example` directory:
-(Note: this command generates and deploys the artifacts)

 ```bash
 bcs-engineering-cli beckhoff deploy .\kBus\control.bcsctrl